michellemho/michellemho.github.io/_posts/2019-02-06-firstpost.md

 Right now, we're packing up the Brooklyn apartment and saying see-ya-later to a lot of good friends in NYC.
 Lots of people ask us where the road-trip is taking us, so I thought it would be good to make a map.
 I also thought it would be good to make a blog with the map to keep people posted about our journey.

-I have never really wrote let alone made a blog before.
-A while ago, I kept a Wordpress blog about getting outdoors while living in NYC.
-I also wrote a couple Medium posts about some bits of code that helped me.
-Occasionally, I contributed to my company's blog.
+I have never really wrote, let alone made, a blog before.
+A while ago, I kept a [Wordpress blog](https://michellegetsoutside.wordpress.com/) about getting outdoors while living in NYC.
+I also wrote a couple [Medium posts](https://medium.com/@michellemho) about some bits of code that helped me.
+Occasionally, I contributed to my [company's blog](https://carto.com/blog/predicting-nyc-collisions/).
 But that was about it.

 I started with jotting and drawing some ideas down on paper.
 I wanted the map of our road-trip to be the focus of the blog.
 And the posts themselves would appear as pop-ups on top of the map.
 I didn't want to put a lot of effort into maintaining it while on the road.
 The goal was to write a new post in markdown, tag it with a longitude-latitude coordinate, and the map-blog could auto-update accordingly.